Deepomatic/deepocli/README.md

 The input of the command should be specified after the `-i` flag.

-Valid inputs are :
+Valid inputs are:

-- number : open the specified device (ex: webcam) as a video stream
+- number: open the specified device (ex: 0 for the default webcam) as a video stream
-- /path/to/file : open the specified file (image or video) if supported.
+- /path/to/file: open the specified file (image or video) if supported.

-    supported format : `.bmp`, `.jpeg`, `.jpg`, `.jpe`, `.png`, `.avi`, `.mp4`
+    supported format: `.bmp`, `.jpeg`, `.jpg`, `.jpe`, `.png`, `.avi`, `.mp4`
-- /path/to/directory : open the supported images and videos in the directory
+- /path/to/directory: open the supported images and videos in the directory
-- network stream : open the specified network stream
+- network stream: open the specified network stream

-    supported network streams : `rtsp`, `http`
+    supported network streams: `rtsp`, `http`

-For video streams, all but the latest available frame are discarded to enable realtime processing.

 ## Outputs

 The output of the command should be specified after the `-o` flag.

-Valid outputs are :
+Valid outputs are:

-- /path/to/file : write the output to the specifed file.
+- /path/to/file: write the output to the specifed file.

     - For images or json, the name can contain a wildcard (e.g. `/tmp/frame%05d.json`) that will be replaced with the index in the sequence.
     - For videos, the output frames will be concatenated in a single file
-- network stream : not implemented yet
+- network stream: not implemented yet
-- stdout : write the frame in the process' standard output, which can be piped to another process, e.g. vlc
+- stdout: write the frame in the process' standard output, which can be piped to another process, e.g. vlc

     ```sh
-    python scripts/deepoctl draw -i 0 -o out | vlc --demux=rawvideo --rawvid-fps=25 --rawvid-width=640 --rawvid-height=480 --rawvid-chroma=RV24 - --sout "#display"
+    deepoctl draw -i 0 -o stdout | vlc --demux=rawvideo --rawvid-fps=25 --rawvid-width=640 --rawvid-height=480 --rawvid-chroma=RV24 - --sout "#display"
     ```

 If the -o flag is omitted, the output is shown in a window (full screen if the `--fullscreen` flag is present).